KaburaJ/Booking-App/README.md

 In the creation of this application, [Flutter](https://www.geeksforgeeks.org/what-is-flutter/), which supports cross-platform applications, was used.
 In my case, I used [FlutLab](https://flutlab.io/) in the execution of code initially.
 Afterwards, I incorporated VS Code in the final building and eventual deployment to Github pages.
 No special reason though, the choice of IDE was done based on preference.

 ## The Nitty Gritties
 Setting up a [Flutter environment](https://flutter.io/get-started/editor/) On opening any Flutter IDE, one is welcomed by a screen with code already on it.
 In my case, it was the 'Hello World' project.
 For a smile's sake, I would advice one to run it, feel proud, press and hold Ctrl+A and delete.
 Mostly, the lib/main.dart is what will be edited.
-We'll begin in the main.dart file.
-It looks something like this...
-[image]
 Before diving into the code, certain key words have to be understood.
 They include:
 1. **Widget**
 This feature is graphical and provides information through which a user can interact with an application.
 Widgets are of two types: **Stateless** and **stateful**.